cjbooms/fabrikt/README.md

 # Fabrikt `/ˈfa-brikt/` - Kotlin code from OpenApi3 specifications

 This library was built to take advantage of the complex modeling features available in OpenApi3.
-It generates null-safe Kotlin models with advanced support for features suchs as: enumerations, sealed classes, polymorphic models (`@JsonSubTypes`), maps of maps, GraalVM native support.
+It generates Kotlin models with advanced support for features suchs as:
+ - Null Safety
+ - Enumerations
+ - Sealed Classes
+ - Polymorphism (`@JsonSubTypes`)
+ - Maps of Maps of Maps
+ - GraalVM Native Reflection Registration

 More than just bootstrapping, this library can be permantenly integrated into a gradle or maven build and will ensure contract and code always match, even as APIs evolve in complexity.